demand-open-source/sv2-tp/doc/design/libraries.md

 </td></tr></table>

 - The graph shows what _linker symbols_ (functions and variables) from each library other libraries can call and reference directly, but it is not a call graph.
 For example, there is no arrow connecting *libbitcoin_wallet* and *libbitcoin_node* libraries, because these libraries are intended to be modular and not depend on each other's internal implementation details.
-But wallet code is still able to call node code indirectly through the `interfaces::Chain` abstract class in [`interfaces/chain.h`](../../src/interfaces/chain.h) and node code calls wallet code through the `interfaces::ChainClient` and `interfaces::Chain::Notifications` abstract classes in the same file.
-In general, defining abstract classes in [`src/interfaces/`](../../src/interfaces/) can be a convenient way of avoiding unwanted direct dependencies or circular dependencies between libraries.
+Upstream uses `interfaces::Chain` and related abstractions to bridge those components, but the SV2 fork removes them and relies solely on the Mining IPC boundary in [`src/interfaces/`](../../src/interfaces/).

 -- *libbitcoin_crypto* should be a standalone dependency that any library can depend on, and it should not depend on any other libraries itself.